-• Verify that the DUT transmits a Recovery R2T.
+• Verify that the DUT either transmits a Recovery R2T, or waits for the final Data-Out PDU and then terminates the task with status CHECK CONDITION.

 Test #7.4.1: Data Digest Error on Solicited Data (First in Sequence)

 Purpose: To see that the DUT properly handles a data digest error on a solicited data PDU.